-A certificate program in clinical data management provides an understanding of how clinical trials of pharmaceuticals and medical products are designed and executed.
+Clinical data management certificate programs are typically offered through extension departments of 4-year universities and community colleges and health science organizations.
+Enrolled students will gain an understanding of how clinical trials of pharmaceuticals and medical products are designed and executed.
 Prospective students should have a basic understanding of natural and laboratory sciences.
+Program length varies.
 Certification requires a degree and significant work experience.

 Some certificate programs in clinical data management are post-baccalaureate programs requiring a bachelor's or master's degree in a field such as biology, health sciences or natural sciences.

 - Medical Illustration

 Courses in a clinical data management program cover clinical, regulatory, scientific and project management topics related to clinical research.
 Students learn how to monitor trials, perform proper safety protocols, meet industry regulations and record accurate data.
 They also typically complete basic training in management and communications.
 Some specific courses might include:

 - Clinical trial design

 - Drug safety